2011–2012 Kurdish protests in Turkey: April

 On 19 April, Turkey's elections board ruled that 12 Kurdish politicians who had registered as independent candidates were barred from running in the June parliamentary elections.
 The politicians included Leyla Zana, who has spent ten years in prison for alleged PKK membership despite a ruling by the European Court of Human Rights that her imprisonment violated freedom of speech.

-Kurds angry over the ban rallied in Hakkâri, Şırnak, İstanbul, Van, and Diyarbakır.
-More than 2,000 protesters gathered in Taksim Square on the European side of İstanbul, Turkey's largest city.
+Kurds angry over the ban rallied in Hakkâri, Şırnak, Istanbul, Van, and Diyarbakır.
+More than 2,000 protesters gathered in Taksim Square on the European side of Istanbul, Turkey's largest city.
 Police used tear gas to disperse the protest, which reportedly injured several, including at least one police officer.
 Shopkeepers and workers went on strike in Hakkâri and Van.
 Van also saw clashes between protesters and Turkish gendarmes, with its Kurdish mayor being among the demonstrators injured in the fighting, and scuffles were also reported in Diyarbakır, where a 15-year-old boy was reportedly hospitalized after being shot and injured by police.
 The semi-official Anatolian Agency claimed significant property damage in the city of Diyarbakır and said police confiscated several Molotov cocktails brought to the demonstration by Kurdish protesters.